justinjiajia/bigdata_lab/more.md

 More on this confusion: https://repost.aws/questions/QUmbShfKT4ShOy1IX8T6Exng/difference-in-vcore-and-vcpu-ec2-and-emr

-When launching a shell, make sure to set executors’ idle timeout ("spark.dynamicAllocation.executorIdleTimeout") to a longer time interval (e.g., 10 minutes).
+When launching a shell, make sure to set executors' idle timeout ("spark.dynamicAllocation.executorIdleTimeout") to a longer time interval (e.g., 10 minutes).
 The default timeout is 60s.
 If we were not to configure the property to a longer time interval, idle executors would be automatically removed after 1 minute.

-We don’t need to specify the "--deploy-mode" flag, because spark shells can only run in client mode
+We don't need to specify the `--deploy-mode` flag, because spark shells can only run in client mode